AFraderaSola/Scerevisiae_RBPs_Interactome/01_IPscreen/YAFXXX/LFQ/01_CoreAnalysis/README.md

 ## Output files

-If the script runs properly, it generates a series of output files that can roughly categorized into the following categories:
+If the script runs properly, it generates a series of output files that can roughly be categorized into the following categories:

 - **_Tables_**: Either in .txt or .csv format, a number of tables will be generated containing the analysis results.
 Noteworthy are the following:
   - YAFXXX_QuantifiedProteins.csv contains **all** the proteins detected in **all** conditions after the filtering steps and its associated intensity, imputed intensity, and statistical values.